Stay Awesome

 Booster campaigns run autumn and spring (depending on age/risk)

-May be co-administered with flu vaccine
+May be co-administered with flu vaccine now (the intervals have been withdrawn)

 Store at 2–8°C after thawing (check SPC—shelf life varies by product)